AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/advanced-graphql/author-content-fragments.md

 ## Next steps

-In the [next chapter](/help/headless-tutorial/graphql/advanced-graphql/explore-graphql-api.md), you will learn about sending advanced GraphQL queries using the GraphiQL Integrated Development Environment (IDE).
-These queries will allow us to view the data created in this chapter and eventually add these queries to the WKND app.
+In the [next chapter](/help/headless-tutorial/graphql/advanced-graphql/explore-graphql-api.md), you learn about sending advanced GraphQL queries using the GraphiQL Integrated Development Environment (IDE).
+These queries allow us to view the data created in this chapter and eventually add these queries to the WKND app.

-While it is optional for this tutorial, make sure to publish all content in real-world production situations.
-More details about the Author and Publish environments can be found in the [headless video series](/help/headless-tutorial/graphql/video-series/author-publish-architecture.md)